SlangLab-NU/speech_error_classification/README.md

 python3 generate_json_from_csv.py
 ```
 After following the three steps stated below:

-    -Create a csv directory to store corresponding csv files of each podcast.
+- Create a csv directory to store corresponding csv files of each podcast.
 An example can be found in data_preparation directory
-    -Create audio data directory to store the audio files.
+- Create audio data directory to store the audio files.
-    -Create generated audio features directory to save the generated files (.json files)
+- Create generated audio features directory to save the generated files (.json files)

 To generate audio features for respective podcast run as
 ```bash